What is a Part 36 Offer?

 At a trial, the Court will not consider any without prejudice correspondence until after they have handed down their judgment.
 The default cost position is that the losing party pays the winning party’s costs on the standard basis.
 The Court would therefore assess whether the costs are reasonable and proportionate.

-The Court may also award costs on an indemnity basis, whereby the Court will only consider whether the costs were reasonably incurred (and therefore not consider whether they were proportionate).
+The Court may also award costs on an indemnity basis.
+Here, the Court will only consider whether the costs were reasonably incurred (and therefore not consider whether they were proportionate).
 This generally means that you would obtain a higher percentage of costs.

 How do I make a Part 36 Offer?

 Part 36 Offers can be made in writing at any time and even before Court proceedings have started.
-However, if a Part 36 Offer is made too close to a trial, the cost consequences may not automatically apply.
-You can make a Part 36 Offer whether you are bringing or defending a claim.
+However, if it’s made too close to a trial, the cost consequences may not automatically apply.
+You can make one whether you are bringing or defending a claim.
 And it’s important to consider your options carefully and contact a solicitor for advice.

 A Part 36 Offer must remain open for 21 days; however, a longer offer period (the ‘Relevant Period’) can be stated if the person making that offer chooses.